 Jessica Tollkuhn is an assistant professor at Cold Spring Harbor Laboratory.
 She received her BA in biochemistry and molecular biology from Mills College and her PhD in biomedical sciences from the University of California, San Diego.
 Tollkuhn is a molecular biologist who studies how estrogen regulates gene expression to give rise to sex differences in brain function and development.

 Deena Walker, PhD

-Deena Walker is a postdoctoral fellow in the laboratory of Eric Nestler at the Icahn School of Medicine at Mount Sinai.
+Deena Walker, PhD, is a postdoctoral fellow in the laboratory of Eric Nestler at the Icahn School of Medicine at Mount Sinai.
 Her research focuses on cellular and molecular mechanisms underlying sex differences in adolescent development, with a focus on motivation and reward.
 She has published extensively on how perturbations during early life influence the development of sex-specific brain regions.
 She plans to investigate how stress during adolescence alters sex-specific transcription, circuitry, and behavior in adulthood in her independent laboratory.

 Colin Saldanha, PhD

 Colin Saldanha is a professor of biology at American University in Washington, DC, and was recently appointed a rotating program director in the Neural Systems Cluster at the National Science Foundation.
 His research interests involve the complex interactions among hormones, the brain, and behavior.
 More specifically, Saldanha studies the spatial and temporal precision of hormone delivery, with particular attention to neural estradiol synthesis at the synapse and in glial cells.
 He mostly relies on avian models of both sexes in his studies and includes the behavioral consequences of synaptic and glial neurosteroidogenesis in his research program.
 His research has been funded by the National Institutes of Health and the National Science Foundation.

 Jill Becker, PhD